TY - JOUR

 Y1 - 2024

 N2 - Group authentication is a technique that verifies the group membership of multiple users and establishes a shared secret key among them.
 Unlike the conventional authentication schemes that rely on a central authority to authenticate each user individually, group authentication can perform the authentication process simultaneously for all the members who participate.
-Group authentication has been found to be a suitable candidate for various applications in crowded in Internet of Things (IoT) environments, such as swarms of drones for agriculture, military, surveillance, where a group of devices need to establish a secure authenticated communication channel among themselves.
+Group authentication has been found to be a suitable candidate for various applications in crowded in Internet of Things (IoT) environments, such as swarms of drones for agriculture, military, and surveillance, where a group of devices need to establish a secure authenticated communication channel among themselves.
 The recently presented group authentication algorithms mainly exploit Lagrange polynomial interpolation along with elliptic curve groups over finite fields.
-A polynomial interpolation-based group authentication scheme has a vulnerability that allows malicious interruption by any single entity in the process.
+A polynomial interpolation-based group authentication scheme (GAS) has a vulnerability that allows malicious interruption by any single entity in the process.
 Moreover, this scheme requires each entity to obtain the tokens of all other entities, which is impractical in a large-scale setting.
 The cost of authentication and key establishment also depends on the number of users, creating a scalability issue.
 As a fresh approach to eliminate these issues, this work suggests the use of inner product spaces for group authentication and key establishment.
 The approach with linear spaces introduces a reduced computation and communication load to establish a common shared key among the group members.
-In addition to providing lightweight authentication and key agreement, this approach allows any user in a group to make a non-member a member, which is expected to be useful for autonomous systems in the future.
+In addition to providing lightweight authentication and key agreement, this approach allows any user in a group to make a nonmember a member, which is expected to be useful for autonomous systems in the future.
 The scheme is designed in a way that the sponsors of such members can easily be recognized by anyone in the group.
-Unlike the other group authentication schemes based on Lagrange’s polynomial interpolation, the proposed scheme doesn’t provide a tool for adversaries to compromise the whole group’s secrets by using only a few members’ shares as well as it allows to recognize a non-member easily, which prevents the denial of service attacks from which the former group authentication algorithms suffer.
+Unlike the other GASs based on Lagrange's polynomial interpolation, the proposed scheme does not provide a tool for adversaries to compromise the whole group's secrets by using only a few members' shares as well as it allows to recognize a nonmember easily, which prevents the denial-of-service attacks from which the former group authentication algorithms suffer.

 AB - Group authentication is a technique that verifies the group membership of multiple users and establishes a shared secret key among them.
 Unlike the conventional authentication schemes that rely on a central authority to authenticate each user individually, group authentication can perform the authentication process simultaneously for all the members who participate.
-Group authentication has been found to be a suitable candidate for various applications in crowded in Internet of Things (IoT) environments, such as swarms of drones for agriculture, military, surveillance, where a group of devices need to establish a secure authenticated communication channel among themselves.
+Group authentication has been found to be a suitable candidate for various applications in crowded in Internet of Things (IoT) environments, such as swarms of drones for agriculture, military, and surveillance, where a group of devices need to establish a secure authenticated communication channel among themselves.
 The recently presented group authentication algorithms mainly exploit Lagrange polynomial interpolation along with elliptic curve groups over finite fields.
-A polynomial interpolation-based group authentication scheme has a vulnerability that allows malicious interruption by any single entity in the process.
+A polynomial interpolation-based group authentication scheme (GAS) has a vulnerability that allows malicious interruption by any single entity in the process.
 Moreover, this scheme requires each entity to obtain the tokens of all other entities, which is impractical in a large-scale setting.
 The cost of authentication and key establishment also depends on the number of users, creating a scalability issue.
 As a fresh approach to eliminate these issues, this work suggests the use of inner product spaces for group authentication and key establishment.
 The approach with linear spaces introduces a reduced computation and communication load to establish a common shared key among the group members.
-In addition to providing lightweight authentication and key agreement, this approach allows any user in a group to make a non-member a member, which is expected to be useful for autonomous systems in the future.
+In addition to providing lightweight authentication and key agreement, this approach allows any user in a group to make a nonmember a member, which is expected to be useful for autonomous systems in the future.
 The scheme is designed in a way that the sponsors of such members can easily be recognized by anyone in the group.
-Unlike the other group authentication schemes based on Lagrange’s polynomial interpolation, the proposed scheme doesn’t provide a tool for adversaries to compromise the whole group’s secrets by using only a few members’ shares as well as it allows to recognize a non-member easily, which prevents the denial of service attacks from which the former group authentication algorithms suffer.
+Unlike the other GASs based on Lagrange's polynomial interpolation, the proposed scheme does not provide a tool for adversaries to compromise the whole group's secrets by using only a few members' shares as well as it allows to recognize a nonmember easily, which prevents the denial-of-service attacks from which the former group authentication algorithms suffer.

 KW - Elliptic curve cryptography